How to Become a Military Officer (Academy, ROTC, OCS)

 What Are the Universal Requirements for All Officer Candidates?

-No matter which path you choose, every aspiring officer must meet the same fundamental standards.
+No matter which path you choose, the military officer requirements are the same: every aspiring officer must meet a core set of fundamental standards.
 These requirements ensure that all leaders, whether they come from an academy, ROTC, or OCS, are prepared for the responsibilities ahead.
 While specific details can vary by branch, the core eligibility checklist is universal:

 U.S. Citizenship